m3lmhm98/m3lmhm98/README.md

-## Hey welcome to Rustle AI 👋
+## Hey there, I'm Will 👋

-Rustle is the world's first Rust library that enables anyone to build and deploy LLM-powered sentient AI agents in seconds!
+Creator of Zippy - the world's first Rust library that enables anyone to build and deploy LLM-powered sentient AI agents in seconds!

-cargo add rustle-core to get started now
+cargo add zippy-core to get started now